 The academic counselor office performs a variety of services with a common objective of helping the student make the maximum use of talents and opportunities.

 The academic counselor will see each student during the school year.
-There are many different aspects to the director of student service's work.
+There are many different aspects to the Counselor's work.
 Listed below are some of the areas in which the director helps the students of Pawnee CUSD #11: